Skip to content

 3. Function Call Operator operator()

-The function call operator operator() allows an object to be called as if it were a function.
+The function call operator operator() allows an object to be invoked like a function.
 Objects that implement this operator are known as function objects (functors).
-Compared to regular functions, function objects have a unique advantage: they can carry state.
+Compared to ordinary functions, function objects have a unique advantage: they can maintain state.

 class Accumulator {